timothydlee/React-VideoPlayer/README.md

 React YouTube Video Player

 ## Summary
 Utilizes YouTube API Search to query for videos.
-The default search is set to the best basketball player in the world, LeBron James.
+The default search is set to the world basketball champions, Cleveland Cavaliers.

 To get started, just clone the app and run the following commands:
 ```